Travel Guides

 • 5 days: The sweet spot.
 Split between two bases: two nights in Mossel Bay or Wilderness, then three in Plett or Knysna.
 That’s enough time for one long hike, two proper beach days and the Tsitsikamma run.

-• 7–10 days: How we’d actually do it.
+• 7–10 days: How we’d actually do it — see our day-by-day 7-day Garden Route itinerary for the worked example.
 Three or four bases, time for the Robberg Peninsula hike, a Wild Oats market breakfast, a day over the Outeniqua Pass or the Route 62 loop, and a weather-day to do nothing.

 Most first-timers underestimate drive times.
 Google Maps shows pure N2 driving; it doesn’t account for the Knysna lagoon bridge in season, the lunch stop that becomes three hours, or the Bloukrans viewpoint pullover.
 Add 30–50% to every estimate and you’ll finish days on time.